 Stunning Marina views and a favourable hot spot for socialising

 The Beirut Sporting Club on La Raouche is the iconic summer location in this fantastic city.
 The denizens are astonishingly gorgeous and welcoming!
-It is aging gracefully and it’s my favourite place to relax in the golden sunlight.
+It is ageing gracefully and it’s my favourite place to relax in the golden sunlight.
 The place to be seen right now, however, is the promenade at Zaitunay Bay close to the Four Seasons Hotel and down toward the crumbling St. George Hotel.
 This is where perfectly tanned Beirut natives worship the sun and relax before a long night out.

 Escape the chaos of Beirut for the fishing town of Byblos